Connect with us

 Price-fixing imposes high prices on consumers.
 PHOTO | FILE

-The Engineers Board of Kenya (EBK) is risking hefty financial penalty or criminal prosecution following its recent push to set minimum fees for engineering services in the country.
+The Engineers Board of Kenya (EBK) is risking hefty financial penalties or criminal prosecution following its recent push to set minimum fees for engineering services in the country.

 EBK has found its way into the black book of the Kenyan competition watchdog after issuing a gazette notice inviting members of the public to comment on the proposed Engineers (Scale of Fees for Professional Engineering Services) Rules, 2021.